marcomuraro4/my_new_repo/README.md

 ## Signal Flow

-Signal processing is implemented through Tone.js audio nodes that are connected together to build the signal flow architecture.
+Signal processing is implemented through Tone.js audio nodes that are connected together to build the signal flow architecture, which is illustrated in the graph below.
+Just for simplicity, only the parameters related to the sources block are shown in the diagram.

 <p align="center">
     <img width="800" height="auto" alt="Signal Flow Diagram" src="./assets/SignalProcessingFlow.png">